 The Holiday Trains are staffed with CP employees, who perform a number of duties, and are assisted by local staff at stop locations.
 We do not require additional volunteers.

 Any activities that occur at the outdoor event are organized in partnership with the municipality and the chosen food bank.
 We recommend you reach out locally to offer your services to help make your Holiday Train event even better.

 We have a lot of ground to cover and couldn't accommodate our schedule of 171 stops if we only did evening events.
 We try and vary the schedule from year to year so communities can experience both day and evening shows.

-The Holiday Train is about 1,000 feet in length with 14 brightly decorated rail cars.
-Each car is decorated with hundreds of thousands of technology-leading LED lights and holiday designs celebrating the spirit of the giving season.
+Each Holiday Train is about 1,000 feet in length with 14 brightly decorated rail cars.
+The cars are decorated with hundreds of thousands of technology-leading LED lights and holiday designs celebrating the spirit of the giving season.